the Arctic 1855: Crimean War in the Arctic

 The Russian Empire, represented by Vice-Admiral Putyatin, signed the Treaty of Commerce and Navigation with the Tokugawa Shogunate in Shimoda, Empire of Japan.
 The treaty divided the Kuril Islands between Russia and Japan.
 Putyatin had been stranded in Japan when his ship Diana was sunk by a 7-meter tsunami in the 1854 Ansei Tokai earthquake and was only able to leave in April 1855 after building the schooner Heda.

-British and French warships arrived in Petropavlovsk, Kamchatka, only to discover that the Russians had already withdrawn inland under the cover of snow and the only three men left in the town were American - who had claimed the settlement for the United States.
-The Allies remained for several months before departing to join the China squadron.
+British and French warships arrived in Petropavlovsk, Kamchatka, only to discover that the only three men left in the town were American—who had claimed the settlement for the United States and reported that the Russians had abandoned the town in April, with some escaping by sea through the ice and others withdrawing inland under the cover of snow.
+The Allies remained for several weeks to negotiate the exchange of prisoners with the inland Russians, before departing to join the China squadron.
+The Russians reoccupied the town by 1 September, after the last British warship had left.

 2 Sep 1855 Capture of Urup▲